dheeraj-br/random2/explain.md

 ---

 - install prettier extension for vsc, this will update files according to built-in prettier settings
-- vsc extension provides live hints in the editor & updates files on save according to the prettier rules
+- prettier extension provides live hints in the editor & updates files on save according to the prettier formatter rules
 - few prettier configs can be defined in workspace's settings.json which would be specific to vsc only
 - for compatibility with all editors, prettier configs should to be added to `.prettierrc.json`
 - run `npm i prettier --save-exact --save-dev`
 - adding npm package provides formatting rules and ensures consistency, new releases change rules
-- add `.prettierignore` directories and files mentioned are not formatted
+- add `.prettierignore`, directories and files mentioned here are not formatted
 - files and folders starting with . and node_modules are ignored by default
 - add custom rules to `.prettierrc.json`
 - eg: run `npx prettier --write src/` to manually fix formatting in "src" folder